Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following is the customer’s responsibility under the AWS shared responsibility model?
+### Which of the following is the customer's responsibility under the AWS shared responsibility model?

 - [ ] Patching underlying infrastructure
 - [ ] Physical security